 A risk is not always negative if it’s handled properly.
 If subcontractors are always turning away projects due to risk, then they are missing out on financial gain.
 Subcontractors must be able to properly assess the risk of a project and be able to control it.
 Once a subcontractor can do these things, it can take on riskier projects that will lead to higher profitability and more projects in the future.

 Implementing a project management and document control tool will allow you to keep all documents, reports, emails, etc. in one place where they can be indexed and easily accessed at any time.
 This will significantly improve financial rewards and protect against litigation because it will allow the subcontractor to keep better track of the projects and keep more detailed and organized records that cannot be disputed.

 8. Integration of applications

 It is helpful for project risk mitigation to have all of a subcontractor’s applications integrated into one platform.
 This allows subcontractors to avoid manual re-entry of data into different applications and runs down the risk of a mistake.
-This not only makes it easier for the person entering data but also creates an easily followed trail of information by any other person who wants to access the data.
+Integrated platforms prevent duplicate data entry and create an easy trail of information.

 9. Constant quality assurance

 An important step in the risk mitigation process is regular quality checks.
-Even when risks are identified, and efforts are made to control them, there are always opportunities for things to go wrong or for unexpected risks to occur.
+Even when risks are identified, there are always opportunities for things to go wrong.
+Or if there is a plan in place, unexpected risks can occur as well.
 Because of this, someone needs to be in charge of checking for quality in a systematic and standard way.
-Some project management and document control solutions offer checklists that can aid in this process by creating a list of steps specific to the project that must be checked to ensure quality.
+Some project management and document control solutions offer checklists.
+These can aid in this process by creating a list of quality assurance steps.
 Another benefit of project management and document control that comes in handy is its capability for a quick response.
 If an unexpected risk occurs, the workers on the field will be able to communicate with all members of the team and collaborate to resolve the issue in real-time when the costs are significantly less.